PublicGeyserConnect/MinecraftStatusBot/README.md

 # MinecraftStatusBot

 The is a Discord bot written in Java.
 Minimum Java version required to run the software is 17.
+This bot is inspired from the code of [Doze's MCSS bot](https://github.com/Doze42/MCSS).

 If you wish to invite the publicly available bot instance, use the following link: